spatie/laravel-multitenancy/docs/basic-usage/automatically-determining-the-current-tenant.md

 At the start of each request, the package will try to determine which tenant should be active for the current request.
 The package ships with a class named `DomainTenantFinder` that will try to find a `Tenant` whose `domain` attribute matches with the hostname of the current request.

-In the `multitenancy` config file, you specificy the tenant finder in the `tenant_finder` key.
+In the `multitenancy` config file, you specify the tenant finder in the `tenant_finder` key.

 ```php
 // in multitenancy.php